d-eisen/portfolio/content/jh.md

 One of the objectives of the project was to deliver a site that would allow for busy staff to update the site quickly and easily throughout the campaign.
 In order to accomplish this the team utilized a WordPress template that added minimal complexity to the existing WordPress content management system.
 As a designer I had to work with the design capabilities of the content management system that we would be delivering to the client.
 # Process

-The team lead collected very detailed requirements from the campain.
-In a kickoff meeting with the campain we heard from the candidate himeself and asked follow up questions of the campaign.
+The team lead collected very detailed requirements from the campaign.
+In a kickoff meeting with the campaign we heard from the candidate himself and asked follow up questions of the campaign.
 I began began wireframing with paper and ink and moved quickly to a mockup using Sketch.
 I uploaded the mockup into InVision for a clickable prototype.
-From there the campain and all team members made two rounds of edits collected y by comments on the proptype.
-We moved to the development site from there, the engineer took the lead in devleping the site.
+From there the campaign and all team members made two rounds of edits collected y by comments on the prototype.
+We moved to the development site from there, the engineer took the lead in developing the site.
 I partnered with the engineer interpreting design specs  making edits in CSS.

 One of the client’s strengths as a candidate is his connection and credibility in the local community.
 On the legislative Priorities page, I set each of the candidate’s five individual priority areas in context with images of the candidate that include people in the community.